Police respond to shooting at Natick hotel, 1 person injured

 NATICK, Mass. — Natick and State Police Departments have responded to report of an active shooter at a hotel on Route 9.

-The Boston Globe reports State Police said in a statement that officers responded to the Crown Plaza Hotel just before 3 a.m.
+The Boston Globe reports State Police said in a statement that officers responded to the Crowne Plaza Hotel just before 3 a.m.
 Tuesday and found one person with a minor injury.
+It was not clear how the person was injured.
 At least one shot was fired.

-Officials said a search is ongoing for a suspect inside the hotel and the building was being evacuated of guests and employees.
+State Police spokesman David Procopio said in the statement a search is ongoing for a suspect inside the hotel and the building was fully evacuated of guests and employees.

 Natick is 17 miles (27 kilometers) west of Boston.